alro5921/coors-field-analysis/README.md

 Every baseball team (and indeed most sports teams) perform worse at visiting stadiums, whether that's from travel fatigue or unfamiliarity with a stadiums' quirks or unconcious umpire bias.
 The Major League Baseball "home field advantage" is roughly .54, that is the Home team wins 54% of the time.
 But the Colorado Rockies perform especially badly relative to their home performance; between 2002-2018, they won about 54% of their games at Coors Field but just 39% of their games away from it!

-I compared between teams by taking the ratio of their Home winrate and Away winrate, or how much more likely a team is to win at their Home Field.
+I compared how Home reliant teams were by taking the ratio of their Home winrate and Away winrate, or how much more likely a team is to win at their Home Field.
 For example, the league as a whole would have a .54/.46 ~ 1.17 ratio and wins 17% more often at Home.

 ![](images/wl_ratio.png)